Clemapfel/mousetrap/docs/09_native_rendering.md

 \image html render_area_shape_circular_ring_outline.png "Shape::Outline(circular_ring)"
 \image html render_area_shape_elliptical_ring_outline.png "Shape::Outline(elliptical_ring)"

-Rendering these white outline on top of a white shape would make them invisible.
-To achieve the desired effect, we need to change some properties of the `Outline` shape.
+Rendering these white outline on top of a white shape would make them invisible, of course.
+To achieve the desired effect, we need to make the outline another color, which brings us to the additional properties of all `Shape`s.

 ### Shape Properties

 Shapes are made up of vertices whose property we have discussed before.
-In addition to this, the \a{Shape} itself has some properties of its own:
+In addition to this, the \a{Shape} as a whole has some properties of its own:

 #### Centroid

 The **centroid** of a shape is the intuitive "center of mass".
-In mathematical terms, it is the average of all vertex coordinates.
-In practice, for many shapes such as rectangles, triangle, circle and ellipses, the centroid will be the center of the shape.
+In mathematical terms, it is the component-wise mean of all vertex coordinates.
+In practice, for many shapes such as rectangles, triangle, circle and ellipses, the centroid will be the center of the shape, as it is defined in common language.

 We can access the centroid of a shape using `Shape::get_centroid`.
-To move a shape a certain distance, we move its centroid that distance, which will move all other vertices accordingly.
-As such, the centroid is the **origin of transformations**.
-One such transformation is translation, which we can accomplish using `Shape::set_centroid`.
+To move a shape a certain distance, we move its centroid that distance by calling `Shape::set_centroid`, which will automatically move all other vertices of the shape by the same amount.

 #### Color

 To chang the color of a shape, we use `Shape::set_color`.
-This changes all vertices of the shape to the same color.
+This makes all vertices of the shape the same color.
 By default, a shapes color will be `RBGA(1, 1, 1, 1)`, white.

 #### Visibility

-We can prevent a shape from being rendered (even if its render tasks is bound), by calling `Shape::set_is_visible(false)`.
+We can prevent a shape from being rendered by calling `Shape::set_is_visible(false)`.
 This is different from making all vertices of a shape have an opacity of `0`. `is_visible` directly hooks into the shapes render function and prevents it from being called.

 #### Bounding Box

-We can access the [axis aligned bounding box](https://en.wikipedia.org/wiki/Bounding_volume) of a shape with `Shape::get_bounding_box`, which returns a \{Rectangle}.
-Mousetrap also provides `Shape::get_size` and `Shape::get_top_left`, which return the `size` and  `top_left` property of the bounding box directly.
+We can access the [axis aligned bounding box](https://en.wikipedia.org/wiki/Bounding_volume) of a shape with `Shape::get_bounding_box`, which returns a \a{Rectangle}.
+Using this, we can query the top-left coordinate and size of the bounding box.

 ---

 ## RenderArea Size

-The `resize` signal of `RenderArea` is emitted anytime the render area change sizes on screen, usually when its allocated size changes.
-While at first seeming redundant (since we can query the size of a widget using `get_allocation` or `get_preferred_size` anyway), it will usually be necessary to connect to this signal for any application where shapes should **maintain a certain aspect ratio**.
+The `resize` signal of `RenderArea` is emitted when the `RenderArea` widgets allocated size on screen changes.
+At first, this may not seem very useful, we can query the size using `Widget::get_allocation` anyway.
+In actuality, it will usually be necessary to connect to this signal in almost any case where we want to draw a shape to a `RenderArea` of variable size.

 Consider the following example:

 ```cpp
 auto render_area = RenderArea();